Raccoon-he/Billionaire-Dashboard/doc/reflection-milestone4.md

 ### Reoccurring Themes

-- Keeping the format consistent with the headers, colors, and spacing/layout to be visually aesthetic
+- Keeping the format consistent with the headers, colors, and spacing/layout to be visually aesthetic.
 - Avoid using black background for the plots.

 ### Valuable Insights

-- Change the header based on the selected country - implemented in tab 1.
+- The header now updates dynamically based on the selected country – implemented in Tab 1.
-- Add a "Select All Countries" for the map - implemented in tab 1.
+- A "Select All Countries" option has been added for the map – implemented in Tab 1.
+- Introduced filter dropboxes, allowing users to select specific countries and industries for detailed analysis - implemented in Tab 2.

 ### Tab 1 - Overlook